 - Knowledge of PLC and machine automation logic and automated process debugging.

-- Know how to operate and manage production operations within a cleanroom environment.
+- Experience working and managing production operations within a cleanroom environment.
+For example semiconductor manufacturing..

 So you would have roughly 3 broad options to bolster your application.

 Apply for Production/Manufacturing/Industrial Engineering roles as you are.

 Polish up your CV/Resume and apply as you are.
 However, our GMP Training Course for Beginners in the Pharmaceutical Industry will certainly help bolster your qualification.
 You could apply for advertised positions or you could send out speculative job applications.

 Please note though that it is almost impossible to anticipate how HR or hiring managers will react to your application as there are so many variables.
 For example, how badly does the company need to hired someone, how tight is the job market, how good are your networking, interviewing and job-hunting skills, etc. This is going to be very much a numbers and persistence game.
 The more positions you apply for, the better your chances.

 Retrain for production/manufacturing/operations roles within a GMP regulated manufacturing environment such as medical device or pharmaceutical manufacturing.

 Take our 18-week online Conversion Course into Engineering Roles in Pharma to learn GMPs and how safe medicines and medical devices are made in a regulated environment.
 You will also learn the air, water and steam systems that underpin medical device manufacturing.

 Retrain for validation roles for both pharmaceutical companies and engineering consultancies.